 You can set both minimum quantity and maximum quantity amounts for individual products and variants when you create a Volume pricing list.
 Your customers need to order enough product to meet or exceed the minimum amount, but not enough to exceed the maximum amount.
 For example, you could require that your customers order at least 25 shirts, but not more than 100 (so that no customer can purchase all your shirts).

 You can also set a quantity increment as well as setting minimum and maximum amounts.
-When these settings are enabled, your customers can order in increments that exist within the minimum and maximum range.
+When these settings are activated, your customers can order in increments that exist within the minimum and maximum range.